ELHart05/ELHart05/README.md

 ### Hi there, Okba is here !
 - 🙋‍♂️ I’m ALLAOUA Okba AKA "ELHart", Currently a Student On The Higher School of Computer Science 08 May 1945 - Sidi Bel Abbes.
-- 🕵️‍♂ I’m interested in Web Development, Ethical Hacking and Artificial Intelligence!
+- 🕵️‍♂ I’m interested in Web Development, Cyber Security and Artificial Intelligence!
 - 📫 How to reach me: allaouaokba@gmail.com.
 - 🤪 Fun Fact: Gamer/ Wrestling Watcher/ Memes Maker.
 ---